Iridel/FDF/README.md

-What I have so far:
+What I have so far: PLEASE READ THE RAW, it has the correct formatting

 NOTE: mallocing isn't correct, neither is the freeing, mostly is just a mess at this point but technically we dont need to handle error leaking in fdf.
 For now I'm leaving it until I can get the damn thing to work.